hanii373/Static-Analyzer/README.md

 Please use the GitHub Issues tab.
 When reporting a false positive or false negative, include the minimal code snippet that reproduces the finding and the output of `sast scan --output json` on that snippet.

 ---

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for full terms.

----